YourOnly-One/content/content/techmagus/en-ph/kb/portables/calibrate-phone-compass.md

 +++
-title = "[Video] How To Calibrate the Phone Compass" description = "One of the first thing you should do after buying a mobile phone is to calibrate its compass.
+title = "[Video] How-To calibrate the phone compass" description = "One of the first thing you should do after buying a mobile phone is to calibrate its compass.
 It is best practice to keep it accurate always."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2011-12-29T15:51:38+08:00                                        # manually adjust to local timezone